Congolese rebels surrender, flee after defeat by rivals

 In 2009, Kigali played a key role in ending the last major insurgency when it arrested its former ally and rebel leader Laurent Nkunda as part of a deal with Kinshasa.

 That agreement saw Ntaganda integrated into the Congolese army as a general.
-It was Kinshasa's alleged failure to honor that deal that the rebels say sparked the M23 uprising.
+It was Kinshasa's alleged failure to honour that deal that the rebels say sparked the M23 uprising.

 M23 is one of many rebel groups operating in eastern Congo, which has been torn apart by nearly two decades of fighting over land, ethnicity and resources which has left millions dead.